WitheredGryphon/witheredgryphon.github.io/sites/vn_temp/README.md

 x 2018-06-17 2018-06-13 Finish implementing new navbar across web pages @Functionality +Navbar

-(A) 2018-06-13 Develop grid/table web page for each genre linked from side navbar

-(B) 2018-06-13 Fix responsiveness of main page for small mobile devices +MainPage
+(A) 2018-06-13 Fix responsiveness of main page for small mobile devices +MainPage

-(C) 2018-06-13 Identify and implement fix for tiny highlighted picks on small mobile devices +MainPage
+(B) 2018-06-13 Identify and implement fix for tiny highlighted picks on small mobile devices +MainPage

-(D) 2018-06-17 Fix home page highlight reel to display info on hover @Feature +MainPage
+(C) 2018-06-17 Fix home page highlight reel to display info on hover @Feature +MainPage

-(E) 2018-06-17 Add icons or something to fill the space on the right side of the navbar @Design +Navbar
+(D) 2018-06-17 Add icons or something to fill the space on the right side of the navbar @Design +Navbar

-(F) 2018-06-13 Implement remaining visual novel pages after voting results come in
+(E) 2018-06-13 Implement remaining visual novel pages after voting results come in

 ### CHANGES